This blog was updated June 20, 2023.

 The loss of Section 5 cannot be overstated.
 Section 5 prohibited states from enacting racial discrimination measures in voting without federal oversight and blocked racial discrimination before certain laws could be implemented.
 Immediately after it was dismantled, previously covered states like Texas, Alabama, and North Carolina passed legislation known to disenfranchise Black voters and other voters of color.
 Section 2 litigation was one of the only tools left to pick up the pieces.

 Section 2 and Merrill v.
-Milligan
+Milligan (now Allen v.
+Milligan)

 Instead of working to address the Section 2 violation and draw a new map, the state of Alabama appealed to the US Supreme Court, arguing that the lower court erred when it considered the race of voters when drawing the maps.
-The Milligan plaintiffs argued, and LWVUS agrees, that race cannot be removed from the Section 2 analysis when Section 2 was passed to end racial discrimination against voters of color.
+The Milligan plaintiffs argued, and LWVUS agreed, that race cannot be removed from the Section 2 analysis when Section 2 was passed to end racial discrimination against voters of color.

 The Fight for Voting Rights Today